-How is the fall in the oil prices beneficial for India?
+How is fall in the oil prices beneficial for India?

 - India imports more than 80% of its crude oil requirements.

-- Thus, the fall in crude oil prices will reduce India’s import bill and the country’s current account deficit.
+- Thus, the fall in crude oil price will reduce India’s import bill and the country’s current account deficit.

-- Every dollar per barrel drop in crude oil prices reduces India’s import bill by 10,700 crores annually.
+- Every dollar per barrel drop in crude oil prices reduces India’s import bill by 10,700 crore annually.